 1. Increased sebum production

-Sebum is an oily substance secreted by the sebaceous glands in our skin and protects the skin from drying out and external factors.
-An increased production of this oily substance can clog the pores, causing microcomedones or small pimples.
-Hormones play a role in the development of acne because they regulate the production of sebum.
-Increased hormonal activity (mainly male hormones / androgens) can therefore lead to increased sebum production.
-Your hormone levels can change during certain phases of your life (for example: menstrual cycle, puberty, pregnancy, illness) and as a result, you may experience more acne outbreaks at certain times.
+Sebum is an oily substance secreted by the sebaceous glands in our skin, protecting it from dryness and external factors.
+Increased production of this oily substance can clog pores, leading to the formation of microcomedones or small pimples.
+Hormones play a role in the development of acne because they regulate sebum production.
+Increased hormonal activity (primarily male hormones/androgens) can therefore lead to increased sebum production.
+Your hormone levels can change during certain phases of your life (e.g., menstrual cycle, puberty, pregnancy, illness), and as a result, you may experience more acne breakouts at certain times.

 2. Hyperkeratinization